Skidby: History

 The village name 'Skidby' is first recorded by Oswald, Archbishop of York in the 10th century, as Scyteby: the bishop Oscytel was recorded as having acquired it for £20.
-In the Doomsday Book it is referred to as Schitebi – at the time of the survey it was recorded together with 'Burtone' (near Bishop Burton): the land belonged to the manor of Beverley (in the hands of the church), with over 20 villains and 3 knights.
+In Domesday Book it is referred to as Schitebi – at the time of the survey it was recorded together with 'Burtone' (near Bishop Burton): the land belonged to the manor of Beverley (in the hands of the church), with over 20 villains and 3 knights.

 The forms Skipbie, and Skitby were in use in the 16th century, in the 19th century 'Skitby' was a common form, as was the current form Skidby.

 The church of St Michael dates to 1777, with a tower built in 1827.
 The church was designated a Grade II* listed building in 1968.

-Weslyan and Baptist chapels were built in the early 1800s, and a school and teacher's house built in 1849.
+Wesleyan and Baptist chapels were built in the early 1800s, and a school and teacher's house built in 1849.
 A cornmill, Skidby Mill was constructed in 1821, raised in the 1870s and listed in 1952.

 By the 1850s the village population had reached 306; in 1857 the ecclesiastical parish of Skidby became fully separated from Cottingham and received a resident clergyman.

 Around 1885 the Hull and Barnsley Railway was constructed (section closed 1960s), running north-east through the parish: no stations were constructed on the section near Skidby; at the point the railway crossed the Eppleworth valley a five arched brick viaduct was constructed, known locally as 'five arches', or as 'Eppleworth viaduct'.